 Whether you are in Rome or Palermo, Naples or Bologna, one thing that all Italians have in common is pride about their food.
 Ask the locals for recommendations on what you should try in each region.

 Naples is not as Dangerous as People Say

-I love Naples.
 The Campania capital is one of the most underrated cities in the whole of Italy.
 Naples doesn’t have the best reputation, and is often referred to as being “too dangerous”.

-Is Naples safe to travel to?
-Absolutely!
-Though bag snatchings, pick-pocketing and petty theft are often cited as reasons for Naples being dangerous, this kind of thing happens in cities all over Europe.
+Bag snatchings, pick-pocketing and petty theft are often cited as reasons for Naples being dangerous.
+However, this kind of thing happens in cities all over Europe.

 Southern Italy is Significantly Less Touristy

-People are unawares as to what options are available to them in Southern Italy and so they travel elsewhere.
+People are unaware as to what options are available to them in Southern Italy and so they travel elsewhere.
 Add to that the fact that many people are worried about crime and the Mafia, and the lovely south gets skipped.